 Street 24, off Wat Bo Road, 06 396 6812, daily 7am-10pm, www.pages-siemreap.com

-One of Siem Reap’s newest coffee sipping spots, vegan café Vibe opened in late 2016 in Kandal Village and has been a good addition to the café scene.
+Vegan café Vibe opened in late 2016 in Kandal Village and has been a fine addition to the Siem Reap café scene.
 If I was one of those writers who can actually work in a café (I have no idea how those people get anything done, especially when balancing a MacBook on a swinging cane seat), then this is the café I’d take my laptop to.

 The most contemporary looking of Siem Reap’s cafés, Vibe has a very ‘now’ style which residents of Sydney, Singapore, Bangkok, or New York would be familiar with – loads of white space, plenty of dark wood, white tiles, potted plants, and ethical messages stencilled on the walls.
 A mid-century coffee table, locally made bamboo furniture, and lampshades made from fishing baskets lend a Cambodian touch to the design.

 Like most contemporary cafés, expect lots of things to be served in jars and bowls that really should be offered in glasses and on plates.
 When on earth is that trend going to end?
 It’s what I call style over function.
 It may be very photogenic and everyone wants their drinks and dishes to be Instagrammable these days, but it doesn’t make for a pleasant eating and drinking experience.
 Fortunately, the drinks are wonderful – expect anything from “hydraulic cold press juices” and “botanical teas” to smoothies with super foods.
 Although we now know that turmeric is not as beneficial as it was thought to be, we love it in our curries and I swear I felt a little healthier after Vibe’s Turmeric Tonic Shot made from turmeric root and “pressed orange”.